netfoundry/minimal-mistakes/docs/_drafts/ExplodingTokensJenkins.md

 Obscuring this is not a viable strategy.
 Permanent (not automatically and routinely "rotated") infrastructure-critical secrets are too frequently stored encrypted-at-rest on the master node.
 This entire repository of secrets are trivially lifted by any job that is able to run on the master because the plaintext is available there.
 Additionally, any one secret may be trivially obtained by any job on any node where the credential ID is known.

 It is easy enough to limit the risk of theft of the entire plaintext of Jenkins secrets.
 That exploit would require either login access to the host or running a malicious job on the master node.
 You could configure the master node to have zero workers and carefully control login access via SSH.
 This does not prevent a malicious job running on any node from obtaining any secret when the ID is known.
 The ID is not a secret.

+## The Gist

+1. Put a permanent credential in AWS Secrets Manager.
+2. Write an IAM policy that allows you to read that secret.
+3. Write a Jenkins Pipeline that prompts for your temporary credential from AWS Security Token Service.

 ## The How